webpack/webpack.js.org/src/content/api/cli.md

 webpack-dev-server 3.11.2
 ```

-To inspect the version of any `webpack-cli` sub-package (like `@webpack-cli/info`) just run command similar to the following:
+To inspect the version of any `webpack-cli` sub-package (like `@webpack-cli/info`), run command similar to the following:

 ```bash
 npx webpack info --version